Gen Kelsang Tsoglam, Resident Teacher

 Susan is a long time practitioner of Kadmapa Buddhism and meditation.
 She presents her teachings from the heart, with concise and immediately relevant practicality.

-Jason has always been an avid seeker of spiritual growth and has been studying Kadampa Buddhism and meditation for over ten years.
-He is a singer-songwriter and organic vegetable farmer.
+Jason has always been an avid seeker of spiritual growth and has been studying Kadampa Buddhism and meditation for over ten years, and is a singer-songwriter and organic vegetable farmer.
 He draws on a broad spectrum of personal and professional experiences to enhance his teachings.

-Jason is down to earth and approachable and his classes focus on practical methods to apply Buddhist instructions to improve the quality of our daily lives.
+In his classes, Jason focuses on practical methods for applying Buddha’s teachings to improve the quality of our daily lives.
 He also does community outreach meditation classes at Wheeler High School.